fbpx

 Why it matters: If the applicant can’t drive or has too many accidents on their record, things may not pan out in the long run.
 After all, you don’t want to risk your vehicles or drive up your insurance costs.
 It would be frustrating to learn this detail only after a job offer has been made, so be sure to ask this question early on in the process.

 Why it matters: While this shouldn’t be a make-or-break question, familiarity with electrical systems is important.
 If the candidate is familiar with the electrician software your team is already using, that’s amazing!
 It means they’ll require less training and be able to hit the ground running.
+Being open to using new technology and learning new processes shows an open mind and willingness to learn.

 13. What are your wage expectations for this role?